 The Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA).
 CERCLA, among other things, provides for the cleanup of sites from which there is a release or threatened release of a hazardous substance into the environment.
 CERCLA may impose strict joint and several liability for the costs of cleanup and for damages to natural resources upon current owners and operators of a site, parties who were owners or operators of a site at the time the hazardous substances were disposed of, parties who transported the hazardous substances to a site, and parties who arranged for the disposal of the hazardous substances at a site.
 Under the authority of CERCLA and its implementing regulations, detailed requirements apply to the manner and degree of investigation and remediation of facilities and sites where hazardous substances have been or are threatened to be released into the environment.
 Liability under CERCLA is not dependent on the existence or disposal of only "hazardous wastes," but also can be based upon the existence of small quantities of more than 700 "substances" characterized by the EPA as "hazardous," many of which are found in common household waste.
-Among other things, CERCLA authorizes the federal government to investigate and remediate sites at which hazardous substances have been or are threatened to be released and which require investigation or cleanup.
+Among other things, CERCLA authorizes the federal government to investigate and remediate sites at which hazardous substances have been or are threatened to be released into the environment or to order persons potentially liable for the cleanup of the hazardous substances to do so themselves.
+In addition, the EPA has established a National Priorities List of sites at which hazardous substances have been or are threatened to be released and which require investigation or cleanup.